Need an Attorney?

 To make matters even more convoluted, there are no “alimony guidelines” in NC.
 There also isn’t a limit on how short or long payments may last.
 Where do you even start with all that?

 The best advice we can give is to act promptly and rationally.
-You need a qualified, dedicated attorney who will act quickly and decisively to protect you, your financial situation, and your rights.
+You need a qualified, dedicated alimony lawyer who will act quickly and decisively to protect you, your financial situation, and your rights.

 Don’t let your voice go unheard.
 You need representation who is looking out for you.
 Spagnola Law Firm is your advocate.

 Keep your post-marriage finances safe.
-Retain an attorney who understands what you need for security and comfort.
+Retain an alimony lawyer who understands what you need for security and comfort.

 Don’t give up any of your rights without a fight.
 Assert your rights as a spouse and know where you stand legally.